Skip to content

 Build plane intuition through complex numbers and parametric motion

-Use the complex-and-parametric topic route, the new lesson set, the compact starter track, and the vectors topic page so the plane language widens from complex numbers into unit-circle and polar-coordinate geometry, then deepens into trig identities and inverse-angle reasoning before motion.
+Use the complex-and-parametric topic page, the new lesson set, the compact starter track, and the vectors topic page so the plane language widens from complex numbers into unit-circle and polar-coordinate geometry, then deepens into trig identities and inverse-angle reasoning before motion.

 Primary move

-Open topic route
+Open topic page

 No saved progress yet inside Complex Numbers and Parametric Motion.